 White Sage Clears Negative Energy in Spaces

-Burning white sage can help clear negative energy that gathers in spaces such as your home or office.
-Daily life sometimes brings with it negativity, whether you have an argument with a spouse, tension associated with office politics, or other issues such as experiencing the death of a loved one or suffering a bout of illness or depression.
-Burning white sage in the spaces where you live or work can help clear away the negative energy associated with such life events, creating an energy vacuum where you can choose what type of energy you wish to bring to the space.
+Today, burning sage is one of the most commonly used forms of energetic cleansing.
+Why?
+Because daily life sometimes brings with it negativity, whether you have an argument with a spouse, tension associated with office politics, or other issues such as experiencing the death of a loved one or suffering a bout of illness or depression.
+Burning white sage in the spaces where you live or work can help clear away the negative energy associated with such life events.

 When you use sage to clear negative energy, it completely cleanses the space, leaving a vacuum that must be filled with something else.
 This is why people frequently burn a second herb or incense following the sage burn; it brings intentional positive energy to the space.
 Some herbs and incense you can burn to bring positive energy after clearing it with sage include: